jzhzh/blog/source/_posts/netlify.md

   branch: main
 ```

+Note that the repository attribute should be SSH version of GitHub repo.
+If you use HTTPS version of GitHub repo, you will be asked to input the username and password of GitHub and also will fail to deploy your blog site because you will need to create **Personal access tokens** in the **Developer settings** of GitHub.

 ### Push Blog to GitHub

 Before we push the blog to GitHub, we need to make sure two things: